tyrone1979/LLMRE/README.md

 - SOTA model: gpt-oss:120b by Oct 17th, 2025.
 - input: dev.txt for CDR, test.txt for ChemDisGene
 - wandb: ON for wandb.ai usage.
 - cacheurl: DB url for LLM response cache.
-Program gets responses from cache if prompt and response exist in cache DB.
-Only PostgreSQL tested.
+The program gets responses from cache if the prompt and response exist in the cache DB.
+Only PostgreSQL is tested.

 - Run both NER and RE
 ```shell